cesarpazguzman/Maya---Basics-concepts/README.md

-There are three files.
-  - A image which was generated with the render mental ray of Maya.
-  - A video where the animations are shown (Animation of blades of the mill and of the camera)
-  - The Maya scene.
+This project is about the introduction in Maya.
+There are two folders:

-In this project, I modeled, textured a mill and animated their blades.
-Its aim was to introduce a little Maya and learn the basics.
-It also I've done a terrain made by sculpt option, and a sky was added in the Render View.
+  - The first one is a project where I modeled, textured a mill and animated their blades.
+There are the image generated for the render mental ray, a video and the Maya scene.

-Maya 2014 was used.
-I've done an online course, and this project is the result.
+  - In the second one there are several scripts in Python using the module Maya.cmds.
+I've used the basics operations of this module.